chromium/chromium/weblayer/public/README.md

 This code should not have any dependencies on any other code in the chrome repo.

+The embedders can use the API surface defined in the `org.chromium.webengine` package.
+It spins up an Android Service running the code in the `org.chromium.weblayer` package.
+The Service is responsible for loading the implementation from the WebView APK.

 ### Java AIDL

-This is best thought of as WebLayer's ABI (for Java).
+This is best thought of as WebEngine's ABI (for Java).

-The client library loads the WebLayer implementation from WebView APK and uses AIDL for the IPC.
+The client library loads the WebEngine implementation from WebView APK and uses AIDL for the IPC.
 The aidl interfaces are defined in "//weblayer/browser/java/org/chromium/weblayer_private/interfaces".
 AIDL is used to enable the implementation to be loaded using a different ClassLoader than